 Why Mindfulness Works: The Science Behind Stress Relief 🔬

 Before we explore techniques, let’s understand why mindfulness is so effective.
 When stressed, your body triggers its “fight or flight” response, releasing hormones like cortisol, which can increase heart rate and tension.
-Chronic stress harms your health, but mindfulness counters this by activating your “rest and digest” system.
+Chronic stress harms your health, but mindfulness may counter this by activating your “rest and digest” system.
 Here’s how:

 This post has affiliate links.
 We may earn a commission.
 Learn more.